 All residents of the City of Westminster, both in Adams and Jefferson counties, are required by law to license their dogs.
 Complete details on dog licensing.

 In response to citizen concerns, Westminster has adopted rules designed to control dangerous and vicious animals in the city.
 The ordinance, adopted in 2006, takes aim at uninformed or irresponsible owners of animals that can cause harm to humans or other animals.
 The law creates two classes of animals - potentially dangerous and vicious - with specific control measures outlined for owners.
 The city opted for this control method rather than a ban on specific breeds because research shows that the problem with animal bites and aggressiveness is influenced more by owner negligence than breed.
 Any questions about the ordinance changes or new requirements can be directed to Animal Management at 303-658-4326, or access the ordinance on the city's website.

 580 McIntyre St. Golden, CO 80401

 Must be reported to Animal Management: 303-658-4360.

 Dogs and cats, six months of age and older, must be vaccinated and kept updated thereafter.
 A rabies tag must be worn at all times.
 The owner must be able to provide proof of current rabies vaccination.

 Upcoming Vaccination Clinics

-Vaccinations are $15 each (cash or check only, no credit cards accepted) Please bring vaccination records, no medical issues will be addressed.
+Vaccinations are $15 each (cash, check, or credit card) Please bring vaccination records, no medical issues will be addressed.
 Westminster Animal Management will be on hand to issue/renew dog licenses.
 For more information on vaccinations available, contact 303-975-6200

 Westminster citizens are permitted to own/harbor no more than three dogs or cats.
 Please check the municipal code for restrictions on exotic animals (snakes, lizards, etc.) and small animals (rabbits, guinea pigs, hamsters, etc.).
 Chickens, bees and livestock are not allowed.